 \section{Conclusion}

-We have proposed a robust LV quantification method by incorporating SPT as fixed front-end processing.
-Our method delivers accurate LV quantification results, and is robust to various input perturbations.
-We hope our work can draw the community's attention to the robustness aspects of computer-aided diagnosis, which is of great practical importance.
-The proposed usage of SPT may also be beneficial for other medical applications that are scale- and orientation-dependent, which are worth exploring in future.
+We have presented a robust LV quantification method by incorporating SPT for fixed front-end processing.
+Our method yields accurate LV quantification and demonstrates robustness to various input perturbations.
+Our work highlights the importance of the robustness in computer-aided diagnosis, which has significant practical implications.
+We believe that SPT is also beneficial for other medical applications that seek scale- and orientation-dependent representations, a potential avenue for future exploration.